-Through Arts Update, ABR now engages with the full culture and publishes lengthy, stylish, timely reviews of new films, plays, operas, concerts, dance, and art exhibitions.
+Through ABR Arts, ABR engages with the full culture and publishes lengthy, stylish, timely reviews of new films, plays, operas, concerts, dance, festivals, and art exhibitions.

 ABR is a bona fide Deductible Gift Recipient (DGR).
 All donations of $2 or more are tax deductible.
 We have a successful philanthropy program which has helped to transform this magazine in recent years.
 Our many Patrons are listed elsewhere on the website.